 EYOTT.
 A small island arising in a river.
-Fleta, l.
-8, e.
-2, § b; Bract. l.
-2, c.
+Fleta, 1.
+3, c.
+2, § b; Bract.
+1. 2, c.
 2.

 EYRE.
+A journey; a court of itinerant justices.
 Justices in eyre were judges commissioned in Anglo-Norman times in England to travel systematically through the kingdom, once in seven years, holding courts in specified places for the trial of certain descriptions of causes.

 EYRER.
 L. Fr.
 To travel or journey; to go about or itinerate.
 Britt. c.
-2.
+2. See Eyre,